 For beginners, I recommend sticking with a casting spoon.
 Casting spoons, or spinner lures, use a simple cast and retrieve movement.
 As long as the lure is wobbling you can increase or decrease speed.
 However, if the spoon begins to spin, then slow down your reeling in.

 Example First Fishing Rod And Reel Setup:

-By now you should have an basic understanding about what a fishing rod, reel and tackle is.
+By now you should have a basic understanding about what a fishing rod, reel and tackle is.
 Good job!
 This is a lot of information to learn in one sitting.

-If all you are craving is a sample of a fishing rod setup that will give you great all-around results.
-Well look no further,below is my bare-bones example to help you get started as an angler.
+For novices looking for a sample of a fishing rod setup that will give you great all-around results.
+Look no further, below is my bare-bones example to help you get started as an angler.